rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 The concept is the `(Never) -> NewOutput`, `(Never) -> NewFailure`, or more generally, `(Never) -> T` closures for an arbitrary type, `T`.
 No matter which `T` you have in hand, the only way to map from `Never` to it is our new friend `{ _ -> T in }`.

-Put another way, there is a unique `(Never) -> T` closure per `T` in Swift’s type system—making `Never` a starting point each type can be uniquely mapped from.
+Put another way, there is a unique `(Never) -> T` closure per `T` in Swift’s type system—making `Never` a “starting point” each type can be uniquely mapped from.

-Mathematicians call these “starting points” [initial objects](https://en.wikipedia.org/wiki/Initial_and_terminal_objects).
+Mathematicians call such starting points [initial objects](https://en.wikipedia.org/wiki/Initial_and_terminal_objects).

 In their words,